 Volunteering offers a variety of opportunities.
 For some it offers the chance to develop new skills or build on existing experience and knowledge.
 For others it is a way to "give something back" and make a difference in the world of microbiology.

-Can you help us advance public understanding of microbiology?
+Help us advance public understanding of microbiology with your expertise

 We often receive media requests from journalists or production companies who are looking for an expert opinion or comment.
 Empowering our members to communicate to the public is vital to raise the profile of microbiology and advance public understanding.